 But why do Christians then speak about the Trinity?

-Christians believe, that there is one God, who has revealed Himself in three persons.
-As our Father in heaven, as our Saviour Jesus, the Son, and as the Holy Spirit, who lives in the believer.
+Christians believe that there is one God, who has revealed Himself in three persons: as our Father in heaven, as our Savior Jesus, the Son, and as the Holy Spirit, who dwells in believers.

-In Genesis 1: 26 God says: “Let us make man in our image, after our likeness.”
+In Genesis 1: 26 God says: “Let Us make man in Our image, after Our likeness.”
 So at creation we already learn there is a plurality within the one God.
-Let us look in Genesis 1: “In the beginning God created the heaven and the earth, and the Spirit of God moved upon the face of the waters.
-And God said, Let there be light: and there was light.”
+Let us look in Genesis 1: “In the beginning God created the heavens and the earth […] and the Spirit of God was hovering over the face of the waters.
+And God said, let there be light, and there was light.”
 Here we see: God created.
 And the Spirit of God moved upon the waters.
 But not only the Spirit was involved in creation.
 To create the world, God spoke a Word.
-In Hebrews 1 we read, that God now has spoken to us by his Son through whom also He created the world.
+In Hebrews 1, we read that God now has spoken to us by his Son through whom also He created the world.
 “Without him was not any thing made that was made“ (John 1:3).

-Did God create the worlds by His Son?
+Did God create the world by His Son?
 How can that be?